 Remarks that violate EB4E standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, won’t be tolerated.
 Cursing is fine but never targeting another member and never in a hateful manner.

-Remarks that the Community Working Group find inappropriate, whether listed in the CoC or not, are also not allowed.
+Remarks that the Code of Conduct Working Group find inappropriate, whether in a category listed in the CoC or not, are also not allowed.

 Likewise any spamming, trolling, flaming, baiting, or other attention-stealing behavior is not welcome.